pnp/blog/content/post/deploy-static-web-sites-with-powerplatform/index.md

  What is Key Vault?
 It is a cloud service for storing secrets and accessing them securely.

- ***{X} componentes de tipo variables:*** In charge of storing the syntax of the basic structure of Html5, in the tag  `href=""` we will make use of the public URL generated from the Storage Account according to the necessary file.
+ ***{X} variable type components:*** In charge of storing the syntax of the basic structure of Html5, in the tag  `href=""` we will make use of the public URL generated from the Storage Account according to the necessary file.

- ***{X} componentes de tipo variables:*** Responsible for publishing a personalized message to a Microsoft Team channel.
+ ***{X} variable type components:*** Responsible for publishing a personalized message to a Microsoft Team channel.

  ***Action / Execute a SQL query (V2):*** Responsible for publishing a personalized message to a Microsoft Team channel.

- ***Componentes de tipo For each:*** In charge of receiving the result of the previous action and evaluating the recipients to send the email.
+ ***Component Type For each:*** In charge of receiving the result of the previous action and evaluating the recipients to send the email.

  ![TC5](images/TC5.png)